 What if I want to appoint more than one person?

 No problem.
 You can appoint more than one testamentary guardian.
-You can also appoint a testamentary guardian(s) to be your child’s guardian in conjunction with the other parent or their sole guardian in the event that there is no surviving parent.
+You can also appoint a testamentary guardian(s) to be your child’s guardian in conjunction with the other parent or their sole guardian if there is no surviving parent.

 What are the testamentary guardian’s responsibilities?